 • 2- Keep a record of your basal body temperature.
 Every morning when you wake up, take your temperature with a basal thermometer.
 Write down what your temperature was.
 Your temperature will vary every morning by fractions of a degree.

-When you ovulate, you'll see an increase in your temperature.
-If you are keeping track for a few months, you'll be able to anticipate this increase and time your love making so your partner's sperm will be there waiting for your egg.
+There are test kits to check when you ovulate.
+When you do, you’ll see an increase in your temperature.
+If you are keeping track for a few months, you’ll be able to anticipate this increase and time your love making so your partner’s sperm will be there waiting to meet up with your egg!

 If you check every day, you’ll see dry days, creamy days, wet days and slippery days.